Sean Melvin: Fresno FC

 In December 2017, Melvin signed a USL contract with Whitecaps affiliate Fresno FC.

 Vancouver Whitecaps FC

 In April 2018, Melvin signed a first team contract with Vancouver Whitecaps FC for the 2018 season, including options through the 2021 season.
 Melvin was released by Vancouver at the end of the 2019 season.

 Colorado Springs Switchbacks

 On January 6, 2020, Melvin joined USL Championship side Colorado Springs Switchbacks.
 Melvin would start 11 games during a shortened 2020 season, keeping 2 clean sheets.
 In November 2020, the club announced Melvin would return for the 2021 season.

 Atlético Ottawa

 On February 4, 2022, Melvin signed a one-year contract with an option for 2023 with Canadian Premier League side Atlético Ottawa.
 At the end of the season, Ottawa announced Melvin would have his option picked-up for 2023.

+Pacific FC

+In February 2024, he signed with Pacific FC on a two-year contract with an option for 2026.

 International career

 In January 2015, Melvin received his first call up to the Canadian men's national team for a pair of friendlies against Iceland.
 Melvin did not see any action in the friendlies.
 In January 2017, Melvin received his second call up for a national team camp prior to a friendly against Bermuda.
 Melvin made his national team debut in the match, coming on at half time, but was injured shortly after coming on, requiring centre back Adam Straith to replace him in goal.